 Creative Embodied Supervision

-I offer supervision to therapists, teachers, practitioners and managers … anyone who is interested in reflecting on their work with others in creative ways.
+I offer supervision to therapists, teachers, practitioners and managers … anyone who is interested in reflecting on their work in creative ways.

 Sessions draw on the embodied-self as a resource, so supervisees have an interest in working with the body, movement and their felt sense.